younessoub/youtube-download/README.md

 # youtube-download

-This repository contains the frontend code for a web application that for downloading YouTube videos.
+This repository contains the frontend code for a web application for downloading YouTube videos.

-Prerequisites
+## Prerequisites

     Node.js and npm (or yarn) installed